What is it?

 - Ringing or other sounds in your ears.

-The management of neurotoxicity depends on the symptoms.
-Your care provider will work with you to create a plan that may include medications, physical and occupational therapy, or modification of your chemotherapy/radiation dosing.
-Prevention of neurotoxicity is key and your treatment may be modified if you present with signs of neurotoxicity.
+Treatment of neurotoxicity depends on the symptoms.
+Your care provider will work with you to make a plan.
+Your treatment may include medications, physical and occupational therapy (PT/OT), or changes to your chemotherapy/radiation dosing.
+The most important thing is to prevent neurotoxicity.
+Your treatment may be changed if you have signs of neurotoxicity.

 When should I contact my care team?